kmertol/msp430-evm/examples/README.md

 These examples are tested on MSP430F6725 using Code Composer Studio.

+* Copy the *evm* folder in the repository root to your project directory
-You can copy and paste the files directly to your project folder.
+* Copy the corresponding example's files to your project directory

-Since the event machine also needs some static configuration, I decided to copy and paste the whole evm folder inside the example projects, rather than using relative paths to the base evm folder.
+* If supplied: replace the `user_events.h` in the *evm/include* folder with the one in the example